 David supports military ethics education in many different countries and has held Visiting Fellowships at the Stockdale Center for Ethical Leadership, US Naval Academy Annapolis, the Centre for Defence Leadership and Ethics at the Australian Defence College in Canberra and at the University of Glasgow.
 He was a Mid Career Fellow at the British Academy in 2017-18 and is currently a Visiting Professorial Fellow at the University of New South Wales.
 David is the Vice President and founding member of the European Chapter of the International Society for Military Ethics (Euro ISME).

-David is married with two children, and in his spare time, is a Magistrate on the Wiltshire bench, and plays trombone with the 41º Big Band.
+David is married with two children, and in his spare time he plays trombone with the 41º Big Band.

 - Ethical Dimensions of Warfare